 It’s never too late to help your loved one walk down a healthier path and reduce his or her risk of cancer.
-The staff at Home Care Assistance, a leading provider of senior home care in Anchorage, recommends these steps your loved one can take to help keep cancer away.
+The staff at Anchorage Home Care Assistance, a leading provider of senior home care, recommends these steps your loved one can take to help keep cancer away.

 Stop Using Tobacco